doelab/doelab.github.io/_posts/2024-07-31-ServerUseGuide.md

 Please wait until some of your current jobs are completed.
 Refer to the DOE Server Resources section to review the job submission limits applicable to your account.

-2. **Why can I access the server but my group member received this error?**
+Question 2. **Why can I access the server but my group member received this error?**
 ```bash
 Could not acquire name on session bus
 ```
 Only one session can be acquired at once.
 You must discuss with your friends to resolve this conflict.

-3. **My session is hung/frozen, and I can't connect to it anymore.
+Question 3. **My session is hung/frozen, and I can't connect to it anymore.
 What should I do?**

 In this situation, you have to kill the program(s) leading to the problem.
 If you can't find the root cause, just kill all your works.\
 First, use Terminal or Powershell to connect to the server